Best 7-seater cars 2025

 Battery range up to 349 miles

 Key features: The EV9 is expensive by Kia standards, but it’s absolutely massive, the interior is well put together and it drives like a much more expensive car.
-It’s so spacious inside you can carry your tallest mates in any seat without hearing a complaint about being cramped.
-It’ll go up to 349 miles on a charge and has super-fast charging.
+It’s so spacious inside we were able to carry our tallest mates without hearing a complaint about being cramped.
+It’ll do over 300 miles to a charge in the real world and has super-fast charging.

-Who is it for?: People who don’t care about the badge on the bonnet and just want a big, practical all-electric seven-seater.
+Who is it for?
+People who don’t care about the badge on the bonnet and just want a big, practical all-electric seven-seater that looks cool.

 What's good